micahmo/RDPoverSSH/README.md

 Read the scenario descriptions to determine which is most applicable.
 Note that the following is true in both cases:
  - Port forwarding must be configured on one end or the other.
  - It is recommended to begin configuration on whichever machine will be the SSH server because...
-   a.
-You will have to copy the SSH server private key to the SSH client.
+   1. You will have to copy the SSH server private key to the SSH client.
-   b.
-In case of a reverse tunnel, you will have copy the server local tunnel port to the client.
+   2. In case of a reverse tunnel, you will have copy the server local tunnel port to the client.

 #### Scenario 1 (Normal Tunnel)